Israel's National Student and Youth Council

 Israel's National Student and Youth Council (מועצת התלמידים והנוער הארצית, Mo'etzet HaTalmidim VeHaNo'ar HaArtzit) is an elected body representing the Israeli students and youth in Israel from the 7th grade to the 12 grade in front of the Israeli decision makers of the Ministry of Education (Israel) and in other government offices.
-The Council, which was established in 1993, operates under the Society and Youth Administration of the Ministry of Education.
-The Council is an umbrella organization for all the Israeli regional youth councils, and student councils.
+The council, which was established in 1993, operates under the Society and Youth Administration of the Ministry of Education.
+The council is an umbrella organization for all the Israeli regional youth councils, and student councils.

 The council's representatives are elected democratically and annually from the district youth councils (Jerusalem, Tel Aviv, Center, Haifa, Arab sector, South, and North).
 The council comprises youth from the different sectors: religious, secular, Jewish, Arab, Druze and a Bedouin representative.

 The National Youth Council representatives mediate between Government decision makers and the Youth representatives. the council representatives, as the official representatives of the Israeli youth, regularly take part in meetings dealing with a wide range of issues which all relate to Israeli students and youth.
-Those meetings take place with the Minister of Education, in the committees of the Ministry of Education, in various Knesset conferences, and in addition they participate in various meetings of Knesset Committees (especially in The Knesset Committee on Education, Culture and Sport, The Knesset Committee on Child Rights, The Knesset Committee on Drug Abuse, as well as the Transportation Subcommittee in The Knesset Committee for Economy).
+Those meetings take place with the Minister of Education, in the committees of the Ministry of Education, in various Knesset conferences, and in addition they participate in various meetings of Knesset Committees (especially in the Knesset Committee on Education, Culture and Sports, The Knesset Committee on Child Rights, The Knesset Committee on Drug Abuse, as well as the Transportation Subcommittee in The Knesset Committee for Economy).
 The representatives mostly participate in committees dealing with youth-related issues such as: children's rights, violence, delinquency and youngsters at risk - cut off from mainstream youth.